 Feelings of fear and panic arise in the midst of uncertainty.
 If we aren’t sure what is happening, we look to things that give us a sense of stability.
 One of the primary things we look to in these moments, whether we know it or not, are the social cues others give us.
 If our neighbors are stocking up like the world is ending, maybe we should too?
 Do they know something we don’t?
 Panic begets panic and the next thing we know, we are trying to find space in our pantry for the 20 extra cans of beans we just bought.
 Doing what others are doing gives us a sense of control in what is otherwise an out-of-control situation.

 While we might not know what the future holds, Jesus does.
-Jesus is not surprised by the Coronavirus.
-He is pained by the devastation it has caused across the world, but he is not surprised by it.
+Jesus is not surprised by the pandemics or natural disasters.
+He is pained by the devastation these things have caused across the world, but he is not surprised by it.
 In times like these, it’s wise to take a deep breath and remind ourselves of a few important truths:

 Peace I leave with you; my peace I give to you.
 Not as the world gives do I give to you.